rat-pac/ratpac-two/doc/users_guide/command_interface.md

 ratpac-two will execute the commands in a macro file sequentially from top to bottom.
 The exact ordering of commands will depend on the specific task to be accomplished by ratpac-two.
-In the next section we will provide an example macro outlining a workflow suitable for detector simulations to illustrate usage.
+In the next section, we will provide an example macro outlining a workflow suitable for detector simulations to illustrate usage.

 Macro files can include other macro files using the `/control/execute` command.
 For example, in your macro file you can add:
 ```